-Designation of the biotechnology developed for the first time in the 1940s for the environmentally friendly control of vine pests in the context of the pest Management, It is also called "confusion" or "mating disorder".
-The procedure has become very popular and has been used since the 1980s viniculture practiced on a large scale.
-It is very specific species-specific, effective only for certain insects pheromones (Sexual Fragrances) synthetically produced and applied in the vineyard.
-In nature, the males are attracted by the fragrances of the female.
-Although these still give off this substance, but it goes down in the cloud sprayed over a wide area.
-As a result, the males are confused, can follow any single track and the mating of females is prevented.
+Term for the biotechnology developed for the environmentally friendly control of vine pests in the context of the pest Management, It is also known as a "confusion process" or "mating disorder".
+The process has established itself very quickly and has also been used since the 1980s viniculture practiced on a large scale.
+Species-specific species-specific, effective only for certain insects pheromones (Sexual fragrances) synthetically produced and applied in the vineyard.
+In nature, males are attracted by the fragrances of the female.
+These still give off this substance, which, however, is lost in the widely sprayed cloud.
+As a result, the males are confused, cannot follow a single track and the mating of the females is prevented.

-For that, the apt term "No sex for butterflies" was created.
-The inseminated, sterile eggs are indeed deposited, but do not produce larvae.
-Before the widespread spraying is determined by pheromone traps the time of flight and the flight strength and thus the ideal control point.
+The appropriate term "No sex for butterflies" was created for this.
+The inseminated, sterile eggs are laid, but do not produce larvae.
+Before the wide-area spraying, pheromone traps determine the flight time and the flight strength and thus the ideal time to fight.
 These devices consist of a small container with the specific pheromone and a glue strip.
 Depending on the number of males caught, the projected size is determined.

-Depending on the examination result, the pheromones are now applied in different ways in the vineyard.
-The most common are filled with the drug dispenser, of which usually 500 pieces are distributed on one hectare.
-A special form are the so-called spaghetti dispensers, in which the pheromones are incorporated in plastic wires and these are tied to the vines.
-The big advantage of the Verwirrmethode is that no damage to the environment (soil, water), humans or animals are associated with it and no residues on the crop arise.
+Depending on the result of the investigation, the pheromones are now deployed in the vineyard in various ways.
+The most common are dispensers filled with the active ingredient, of which 500 are usually distributed over one hectare.
+A special form are the so-called spaghetti dispensers, in which the pheromones are incorporated into plastic wires and bound to the vines.
+The great advantage of the confusion method is that it does not cause any damage to the environment (soil, water), people or animals and that no residue is left on the crop.

-This will reduce the amount of chemical insecticides significantly reduced and an increase in the beneficials reached.
-That's why it's a recognized one ecological Method.
-It will succeed in the pests Essigfliege.
+This increases the amount of chemical insecticides significantly reduced and an increase in beneficials reached.
+Therefore it is recognized ecological Method.
+It becomes successful with the pests Essigfliege.
 Springwurmwickler and grape applied.
-The method is one of the most widely used environmentally friendly pest control measures in the context of biological or.
-Integrated pest management, See also the topic under Organic (organic) viticulture,
+The method is one of the most used environmentally friendly measures for pest control in the context of biological respectively.
+Integrated crop protection, See also on the topic below Organic (ecological) viticulture,